 By Anish Chand in Suva

-Anish Chand is a Fiji Times reporter.
+Anish Chand is a Fiji Times journalist.
 Republished with permission.